|The Relationship Between the Social Determinants of Health and Preterm Birth in Iran Based on the WHO Model: A Systematic Review and Meta-analysis|

 |1School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-2Department of midwifery & Reproductive Health, School of Nursing & Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+2Department of Midwifery and Reproductive Health, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-Objectives: Despite the medical advances in the diagnosis and treatment of diseases, preterm birth is still a global problem.
-The aim of this study was to investigate the relationship between the social determinants of health with preterm birth in Iran based on the WHO model.
+Objectives: Despite medical advances in the diagnosis and treatment of diseases, preterm birth is still a global problem.
+The aim of this study was to investigate the relationship between the social determinants of health and preterm birth in Iran based on the WHO model.

-Results: A total of 16 studies were included in the analysis of the relationship between the intermediate determinants of health and preterm birth; however, only six truly investigated the relationship between structural determinants and preterm birth.
-The overall odds ratio for the relationship between the structural and intermediate social determinants of health with preterm birth was estimated as1.43 (0.84%-2.41: %95 CI) and 2.17 (1.75%-2.68: %95 CI).
-The results showed that preterm birth was more common in women with anxiety, depression, unwanted pregnancies, poor health behaviors (smoking, the use of alcohol and drugs), inadequate prenatal care, and who were abused and exposed to secondhand tobacco smoke (p<0.05).
+Results: A total of 16 studies were included in the analysis of the relationship between the intermediate determinants of health and preterm birth; however, only 6 truly investigated the relationship between structural determinants and preterm birth.
+The overall odds ratios for the relationship of the structural and intermediate social determinants of health with preterm birth were estimated as 1.43 (0.84%-2.41%: 95% CI) and 2.17 (1.75%-2.68%: 95% CI).
+The results showed that preterm birth was more common in women with anxiety, depression, unwanted pregnancies, poor health behaviors (smoking, the use of alcohol and drugs), inadequate prenatal care, and those who were abused and exposed to secondhand tobacco smoke (P<0.05).

-Conclusion: The results of the reviewed studies suggest that preterm birth is a common problem associated with several social determinants of health.
-Life skills and self-care training and increased prenatal care are therefore recommended to reduce preterm birth, especially in high-risk pregnant women.
+Conclusions: The results of the reviewed studies suggest that preterm birth is a common problem associated with several social determinants of health.
+Life skills, self-care training, and increased prenatal care are therefore recommended to reduce preterm birth, especially in high-risk pregnant women.